 Let us look at some of the common questions about making a family road trip to Ladakh with kids that I keep answering to readers of my blog.

 It depends on person to person to take the children of such age group because AMS does not matter concerning age or sex or any fitness level.
 It can happen to anyone of any age or sex or fitness I shall say.
 Personally speaking, I will not take such a young child to Ladakh.

-With less than 5 year child, I think he/she will also be NOT able to convey the uneasiness she may feel.
+With less than five-year child, I think he/she will also be NOT able to convey the uneasiness she may feel.
 You have to be vigilant and if you notice any such feeling or he/she tells you about such a feeling, then please do not ascend anywhere, either descend to lower altitude or stay at the same place to watch things overnight and if symptom increase then starts descending immediately.

 In general, it is fine to take the children of such age group because AMS does not matter concerning age or sex or any fitness level.
 It can happen to anyone of any age or sex or fitness I shall say.
 With a 5+ year child, I think he/she would be able to convey the uneasiness with little efforts.
 If you notice any such feeling or he/she tells you about such a feeling, then please do not ascend anywhere, either descend to lower altitude or stay at the same place to watch things overnight.
 If the symptom increase then starts descending immediately.